Gear Reviews8 min read

 Cons:

-- Can be layered with a fleece underneath for added warmth
+• Needs to be layered with a fleece underneath for freezing temps

 How to Measure Your Dog for a Coat

-- Back length: Measure from the base of the neck (where the collar sits) to the base of the tail.
-This is the most important measurement.
+1. Back length: Measure from the base of the neck (where the collar sits) to the base of the tail.
+(This is your most important number).

-- Chest girth: Measure around the widest part of the ribcage, just behind the front legs.
+2. Chest girth: Measure around the widest part of the ribcage.
+It's right behind the front legs.

-- Neck girth: Measure around the base of the neck where a collar would sit.
+3. Neck girth: Measure around the base of the neck where a collar sits.

-Always check the specific brand's sizing chart, as sizes vary significantly between manufacturers.
-When between sizes, size up -- a slightly loose coat is better than one that restricts movement.
+Always check the specific brand's sizing chart.
+Sizing varies wildly.
+When between sizes, I always size up.
+A slightly loose coat traps heat better than a tight one.

 Quick Comparison